ToposInstitute/RelationalThinking-Book/_sources/chp5-graph-gluing.md

 :align: center
 ```

-Because X2 is universal, X2 has a unique embedding into X1.
+However, the `pushout` is also universal.
+So it must have a unique map into `graph X`.

 ```{image} assets/Ch5/16a.png
 :alt: Whoopsy!